kuan-jiang/kuan-jiang.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student in School of Public Health at Peking University.
+And I also study Economics in National School of Development at the same time.
+I will get my bachlor's degree in 2023.

 Research Interests
 -----------
-My current research interests are causal inference and models in biostatistics.
+Not sure yet.
+But my probable research interests are causal inference and models in biostatistics.

 Education
 -----------